matbeich/StickyCollectionView/README.md

 Drag the files from the Source folder into your project.

 ### Usage
-Just use StickCollectionViewFlowLayout as the layout of your collection view.
+Just use StickCollectionViewFlowLayout as a layout of your collection view.

 ## Requirements
 - Objective c